 One of the things I really love is seeing the progression.
 I love how we take something and have the ability to completely change it; it’s so cool.
 Seeing a job from start to finish is a lot of fun.
 My favorite part of the creative side is when we’re going through the planning and the “teasing out ideas” phase with our clients—I really enjoy that.
 Of course, it’s fun to meet new people as well; we’re dealing with different personalities, styles, and properties on a daily basis.
 There’s always something new around the corner.
 Needless to say, my job never gets boring!

 Who is your ideal client?

 My ideal client is someone who doesn’t want to be their own general contractor and who can really trust and confide in us for our opinion.
 This way, we can truly have a collaborative effort in creating a great space for them.
-Most of our clients are professionals that don’t have the time to do everything and appreciate the high level of service we provide.
+Most of our clients are professionals who don’t have the time to do everything and appreciate the high level of service we provide.

 What do you think is the biggest misconception that homeowners have when starting a renovation project?